akbhinge/React-Front-End-Challenge/README.md

 A web app using Reactjs, Axios and Json

-- A simple application to fetch API data from a website and present in via endpoint
+- A simple application to fetch API data from a website and present results to the user

-- technologies
+* Technologies
 1. React.js
 2. Axios
 3. CORS